 In fact, not only did Native Americans respect the creature but adopted it into their social culture.
 The Columbia River in Oregon has offered artifacts that have baffled scientists.
 Native American carvings were uncovered near the river’s edge, representing an ape-like face.
-These Oregon Natives had to have had an understanding of the way a primitive face appears, which remains a mystery in modern science.
+These Oregon Natives had to have understood the way an ape-like face appears, which remains a mystery in modern science.
 Dr. Roderick Sprague reflects on the artifacts: “Why would people be interested in making a carving of something they’ve never seen?”
 He continues to explain that many beliefs and artwork from natives is inspired by things they actually saw.
 How is it that this creature shares the same half-ape, half-man characteristics throughout every tribe, without having any known apes discovered in these regions?
 The answer lies in our evolutionary history.
-The Paranthropus species was ape and man-like, with primitive features mixed with advanced adaptations.
-This species existed alongside our ancestor, and exhibited behavior similar to Homo species.
+The Paranthropus species was ape and man-like, and had primitive features mixed with advanced adaptations.
+This species existed alongside our ancestor and exhibited behavior similar to Homo species.
 Their physical description is best identified by their prominent sagittal crest, a feature reported time and time again in Bigfoot eye-witness reports and documented in the famous Patterson-Gimlin film.
 Our ancestry tree is bare and uneven.
 There are species missing from our evolutionary knowledge and we struggle to find answers as to what ancestor we share with apes.
-Why is science not looking for the answer to our most-asked question: Who is the mystery species roaming the forests of the United States?
+Why is science afraid to find the answer to our most-asked question: Who is the mystery species roaming the forests of the United States?